We provide a full suite of feline veterinary services to residents of Issaquah, Bellevue, Sammamish and all surrounding areas!

 Dentistry and Surgery

-Meadows Cat Hospital has a fully-equipped surgical suite and complete dental set-up to meet the needs of your cat.
+Meadows Cat Hospital has a fully-equipped surgical suite and complete dental set-up to meet the surgical needs of your cat.
 We determine the safest anesthetic protocol for individual patients, utilizing a combination of low-dose, reversible injectable medication and the safest inhalant anesthetic available in veterinary medicine, Sevoflurane.
-The patient is placed on a surgical monitor to track body temperature, heart and respiratory rates, blood pressure, and oxygen saturation.
-These vital statistics are monitored by a technician throughout the procedure.
+Your feline is placed on a surgical monitor to track body temperature, heart and respiratory rates, blood pressure, and oxygen saturation.
+These vital statistics are monitored by only licensed technicians (unique to cat clinics in the area) throughout the procedure.
+In addition, we mandate intravenous (IV) fluids for many of our surgical/dental procedures and include this in many of their costs.
 Routine procedures such as dental cleanings, neuters, and laceration/abscess repairs, are discharged same-day, while involved surgeries such as spays, declaws, abdominal explorations, and foreign body removals, are hospitalized for a minimum of one night.

-To ensure the health of your cat as well as that of the other boarders, all cats must be current on their core immunizations (three-way vaccine which includes feline rhinotracheitis, calicivirus, and panleukopenia, as well as rabies), and owners must provide proof of current flea preventative medication and a negative fecal parasite test within 30 days of boarding.
+To ensure the health of your cat as well as that of the other boarders, all cats must be current on their core immunizations (three-way vaccine which includes feline rhinotracheitis, calicivirus, and panleukopenia as well as rabies), and owners must provide proof of current flea preventation and a negative fecal parasite test within 60 days of boarding.
 This is to protect the health of your cat as well as that of the other cats in our facility.